ibmverse/verse-developer/_tutorials/tutorial-business_card.markdown

 This tutorial will guide you through on how to compose an action contribution which will contribute a action to "__business card view__".
 By clicking the contributed action, a web application with a specific URL parameter will be loaded in a separate window.

-### Step 1, download and [Install the Widget Registry Toolkit][1]
+### Step 1, download and [Install the Verse Developer Chrome Extension][1]

 ### Step 2, compose a widget configuration to the manifest file

-The manifest file is configred to widget.json by the [Widget Registry toolkit][2], open it from your local file system, and insert the following configuration as the first widget of the manifest.
+The manifest file is configred to widget.json by the [Verse Developer Chrome Extension][2], open it from your local file system, and insert the following configuration as the first widget of the manifest.

 ```
   {